isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-weed-barrier-under-gravel.markdown

 [How to Till a Garden without a Tiller](https://pestpolicy.com/how-to-till-a-garden-without-a-tiller/)
 ## Conclusion
 Weed barriers will prevent weeds from encroaching your plants  particularly under gravel, allowing air and moisture.
-They enable the soil to breathe, reduce nutrient leaching, and prevent water evaporation.Â Finally, Ive reviewed the top weed Barrier under Gravel.
+They enable the soil to breathe, reduce nutrient leaching, and prevent water evaporation.
+Finally, Ive reviewed the top weed Barrier under Gravel.
 - The key point to note is that your chosen unit must have a material thats highly permeable to water.
 However, it must not be overly absorbent as this might allow weeds to overgrow.